inuwamobarak/data-analysis-with-python/README.md

-# data-analysis
+# Data Analysis with Python

-a collection for data analysis
+My collection and guide for data analysis with Python.
+Find code, slides, and links.